Issue Brief: Federal Student Aid Funding

 Key Takeaways

 1. Federal student aid programs help millions of students access higher education each year.
-However, after adjusting for inflation, funding for student aid programs have remained largely stagnant despite rising costs.
+However, after adjusting for inflation, funding for student aid programs has remained largely stagnant despite rising costs.

-2. Congress should robustly invest in the federal student aid programs to maintain the nation's economic competitiveness and strengthen national security.
+2. Congress should robustly invest in the federal student aid programs to expand educational opportunity and strengthen the nation’s workforce.

-Since their inception, the federal student aid programs have served the important role of opening the doors to educational opportunity for millions of students.
-These programs support students at diverse institutions of higher education nationwide — from community colleges and regional public universities to private colleges and Historically Black Colleges and Universities (HBCUs).
+Since their inception, federal student aid programs have played an important role in opening the doors to educational opportunity for millions of students.
+These programs support students at various institutions of higher education nationwide — from community colleges and regional public universities to private colleges and Historically Black Colleges and Universities (HBCUs).

 Given the breadth of students that benefit from student financial aid, it is imperative that these programs receive robust funding to support students in an evolving higher education landscape.
 Unfortunately, the federal aid available to students has remained largely flat over the decades, when adjusting for inflation.